“The only sane policy for the world is that of abolishing war.” -Linus Pauling

 I greeted him saying ‘bye’ as he went towards the elevator.

-I had to use the restroom so when I was in the restroom, I took out that $10 bill and looked very carefully on both sides.
+I had to use the restroom so when I was in the restroom, I took out that dollar 10 bill and looked very carefully on both sides.

 I asked myself, “is it a real bill?”

-At that moment I realized whoever the person is, famous or successful or with a couple of PhDs after the name, everybody lives with certain limitations.
+At that moment, I realized whoever the person is, famous or successful or with a couple of PhD, MD or MBA after the name, everybody lives with certain limitations.

 This renowned professor has produced many theories from his lab, he has published some influential peer reviewed journal articles, but I realized, each one of his theories and publications might have some sort of limitations.